How To Know If Your Blood Sugar Is Spiking & Tips For Preventing A Crash

 Inchauspe says one way to manage blood sugar is by "putting clothing on your carbs."
 In other words, pair carbs with protein, fiber, or some healthy fats.
 Doing so can slow down the absorption rate of glucose and help reduce the severity of blood sugar spikes (and resulting crashes).

 The order in which you eat your food can also play a role.
-Inchauspe explains that eating foods in a specific order can reduce the blood sugar spike from that meal by as much as 75%, even when you're eating the exact same foods.
+Inchauspe explains that eating foods in a specific order can reduce the blood sugar spike from that meal by as much as 75%2, even when you're eating the exact same foods.
 "The correct order is vegetables first, proteins and fats second, starches and sugars last," she says.
+You can also work more blood-sugar-friendly drinks into your diet.

 It's normal for blood sugar to rise a little bit after a meal, but if you're regularly experiencing the symptoms of blood sugar spikes (and subsequent crashes), pay attention to what and how you're eating your food.
 If you're eating balanced meals and still noticing the signs of blood sugar spikes, it may be time to check in with your health care provider.